- Pokemon GO Raid Hour Today: Current Bosses and Schedule

 Pokemon GO Raid Hour Today: Current Bosses and Schedule

 Raid Hour is one of Pokémon GO's longest-running weekly features, dating back to March 2019 when Niantic first tested it under the name Legendary Lunch Hour.
-The midday slot didn't last, Niantic moved it to evenings almost immediately, but the core idea stuck: for one hour, a single raid boss, usually a Legendary or Mythical Pokémon, becomes far easier to find at Gyms everywhere.
+The original midday schedule was quickly moved to the evening, but the main concept remained: five-star Raid Bosses appear at many more Gyms for one hour, making them easier to find and battle.

 Also Read: Pokemon GO Fest 2026 Global Event Guide